freeamac/MacMedia/README.md

 2. If you receive and error trying to run the composite container: "Additional property develop is not allowed" you are using an older version of docker compose and you need to update you Docker desktop version.

+3. If you receive an error considering binding to a mount point, it may be that your secrets file has been regenerated or removed.
+Unfortunately this seems to be an issue that can only be resolved by rebuilding the app and database containers.
+Also you need to keep the local secrets file in existence or subsequence restarts will generate the same error.

 ## Setting The Application Environment

 The running environment and configuration is determined by the setting of the environment variable